can-lehmann/owlkettle/docs/internals.md

 If you want this section to be updated when the input from the parent-widget changes, you may want to look into `property` hooks.

 ### **ConnectEvents/DisconnectEvents Hook**

 The `connectEvents` hook runs during the build-phase as well as during every update-phase after the `disconnectEvents` hook.
-The `disconnectEvents` hook meanwhile only runs during the update phase.
+The `disconnectEvents` hook meanwhile only runs at the start of the update phase.
 It should be noted that triggering an event also causes an update phase to run.

-These hooks are only relevant for renderables, as their task is to attach/detach event-listeners stored in `WidgetState` to/from the underlying GTK-widget.
+These hooks are only relevant for renderables, as their task is to attach/detach event-listeners passed to `WidgetState` to/from the underlying GTK-widget.

-Here a minimal example of a custom button widget that connects an event-listener proc to the gtk click event and disconnects it on update:
+Here a minimal example of a custom button widget that provides a `clicked` event:

 ```nim
 import owlkettle